-Kerala: Eight dead, several missing as heavy rain continues to lash state
+Kerala: Eleven dead, several missing as heavy rain triggers landslide

 The IMD has placed the districts of Pathanthitta, Kottayam, Ernakulam, Idukki, Thrissur and Palakkad on red alert.

-Eight people died and several more were feared missing in Kerala after torrential rain lashed the southern and central parts of the state on Saturday, The Hindu reported.
+Eleven people died and several more were feared missing in Kerala after torrential rain lashed the southern and central parts of the state on Saturday, reported ANI citing the state’s Information and Public Relations Department.

-Six members of a family died and 15 persons were missing after landslides in the Kootickal panchayat of Kottayam district.
+Six members of a family died and 15 persons were missing after landslides in the Kootickal panchayat of Kottayam district, The Hindu reported.
+Rescuers later recovered two more bodies from the region.

 A man and a woman from the Koothattukulam town of Ernakulam district died at the Kanjar village in Idukki district after flood water washed away their car.

 Chief Minister Pinarayi Vijayan chaired a meeting to review the flood situation on Saturday evening, and said that the situation was a grave one.
 He promised all-out efforts by the government to rescue stranded people.
 He added that indications are that the weather will not worsen, according to The Hindu.